Mediated Resolutions Programs

 - consent obtained from both parties to participate in a mediated process

-- a mediator is appointed
+- an independent mediator is appointed

 - mediator talks to all parties to clarify process and confirm the issues for resolution

 - mediator determines best method for engaged resolution – a teleconference, face-to-face, etc.